FavWest/pizza-parlor/README.md

 console.log(customerOrder.pizzas, customerOrder.currentId);
 Expected Result: {} 0

+Test: "It should construct a CustomerOrder that includes a orderCost property that starts at value 0"
+let customerOrder = new CustomerOrder();
+console.log(customerOrder.orderCost);
+Expected Result: 0

 #### Describe: CustomerOrder.prototype.assignId()
 Test: "Take the currentId and increment it by 1; return result"
 Code: